 The federal nutrition programs within the Farm Bill provide a critical safety net for the 1 in 10 Vermonters struggling to put food on their table.
 The reauthorization of these programs by Congress every five years provides an opportunity to improve the way they work in Vermont and ensure all who are in need have access to strong programs.
-Members of the Vermont Farm Bill Nutrition Coalition, including anti-hunger and food security advocates, agriculture organizations, and community service providers unanimously support these recommendations, and invite all Vermonters to join us by signing on in support (scroll to below the recommendations on this page).
+Members of the Vermont Farm Bill Nutrition Coalition, including anti-hunger and food security advocates, agriculture organizations, and community service providers - along with Vermont State Agencies - unanimously support these recommendations, and invite all Vermonters to join us by signing on in support (scroll to below the recommendations on this page).

 Do not cut, block grant, or make structural changes to the funding of Farm Bill nutrition programs.
 Protect all federal nutrition programs which, together, form a vital safety net that supports the health and well-being of tens of thousands of Vermonters.
 Maintain or increase funding for all programs and protect them from changes to their funding structure, including shifting the fiscal responsibility of programs to state budgets.
 Do not take funding from one nutrition program to fund another.